BERYL has already settled into her new home.

 CHARLIE an elderly tabby stray (one of several this summer).
 The lady who brought him to our notice was keen to adopt him but was concerned about how painfully thin he was.
 Vets checks highlighted a hyperthyroid condition.
-He has now started treatment and is in his new forever home.
+He has now started treatment and is in his new forever home with the person who found him.
 Cats Protection will support veterinary costs for his condition.
-His new owner says he has settled in well and is so affectionate.
-If feels like he has always lived with them.
+His new owner says he has settled in well and is so affectionate, it feels like he has always lived with us.

 CHESTER was homed in November 2017 to a country home near Wells.
 He is now, at 17 months of age, a fine healthy fellow and much loved by his owners.

 The boys (DUDLEY and VINNIE) have really settled in, they have the freedom of house and garden anytime and are always together.